DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

 So let's use the human brain and some semesters of studying literature (hehe) and decide what to count as a separate text and what not:

-* /db/data/tgrep/Literatur-Arnim%2C-Ludwig-Achim-von.xml: Halle und Jerusalem > 2 (double drama, new amount of plays: 1)
+* /db/data/tgrep/Literatur-Arnim%2C-Ludwig-Achim-von.xml: Halle und Jerusalem > 2
+    * double drama, new amount of plays: 1
 * /db/data/tgrep/Literatur-Goethe%2C-Johann-Wolfgang-001.xml: Faust.
-Eine Tragödie > 5 (two originary parts, new amount of plays: 2)
+Eine Tragödie > 5
+    * two originary parts, new amount of plays: 2
-* /db/data/tgrep/Literatur-Grabbe%2C-Christian-Dietrich.xml: Die Hohenstaufen > 2 (remains 2)
+* /db/data/tgrep/Literatur-Grabbe%2C-Christian-Dietrich.xml: Die Hohenstaufen > 2
+    * remains 2
-* /db/data/tgrep/Literatur-Hauptmann%2C-Carl.xml: Panspiele > 4 (no overlaps in personnel, remains 4)
+* /db/data/tgrep/Literatur-Hauptmann%2C-Carl.xml: Panspiele > 4
+    * no overlaps in personnel, remains 4
-* /db/data/tgrep/Literatur-Hauptmann%2C-Carl.xml: Die goldnen Straßen > 3 (no overlaps in personnel, remains 3)
+* /db/data/tgrep/Literatur-Hauptmann%2C-Carl.xml: Die goldnen Straßen > 3
+    * no overlaps in personnel, remains 3
-* /db/data/tgrep/Literatur-Hebbel%2C-Friedrich.xml: Die Nibelungen > 3 (Hebbel himself describes the 3 parts as "one integral tragedy", new amount of plays: 1)
+* /db/data/tgrep/Literatur-Hebbel%2C-Friedrich.xml: Die Nibelungen > 3
+    * Hebbel himself describes the 3 parts as "one integral tragedy", new amount of plays: 1
-* /db/data/tgrep/Literatur-Immermann%2C-Karl.xml: Alexis > 3 (overlaps in personnel, new amount of plays: 1)
+* /db/data/tgrep/Literatur-Immermann%2C-Karl.xml: Alexis > 3
+    * overlaps in personnel, new amount of plays: 1
-* /db/data/tgrep/Literatur-Metastasio%2C-Pietro.xml: L'isola disabitata > 2 (one of the 2 parts is the Italian original, new amount of plays: 1)
+* /db/data/tgrep/Literatur-Metastasio%2C-Pietro.xml: L'isola disabitata > 2
+    * one of the 2 parts is the Italian original, new amount of plays: 1
-* /db/data/tgrep/Literatur-Scheerbart%2C-Paul.xml: Revolutionäre Theaterbibliothek > 22 (completely several dramas, remains 22)
+* /db/data/tgrep/Literatur-Scheerbart%2C-Paul.xml: Revolutionäre Theaterbibliothek > 22
+    * completely several dramas, remains 22
-* /db/data/tgrep/Literatur-Schiller%2C-Friedrich.xml: Wallenstein > 4 (= new amount of plays: 1)
+* /db/data/tgrep/Literatur-Schiller%2C-Friedrich.xml: Wallenstein > 4
+    * new amount of plays: 1
-* /db/data/tgrep/Literatur-Schnitzler%2C-Arthur.xml: Marionetten > 3 (no overlaps in personnel, new amount of plays: 3)
+* /db/data/tgrep/Literatur-Schnitzler%2C-Arthur.xml: Marionetten > 3
+    * no overlaps in personnel, new amount of plays: 3
-* /db/data/tgrep/Literatur-Scribe%2C-Eugene.xml: La dame blanche > 2 (one of the 2 parts is the French original, new amount of plays: 1)
+* /db/data/tgrep/Literatur-Scribe%2C-Eugene.xml: La dame blanche > 2
+    * one of the 2 parts is the French original, new amount of plays: 1
-* /db/data/tgrep/Literatur-Wagner%2C-Richard.xml: Der Ring des Nibelungen > 4 (remains 4)
+* /db/data/tgrep/Literatur-Wagner%2C-Richard.xml: Der Ring des Nibelungen > 4
+    * remains 4

 You will notice that some of our decisions are contingent.
 E.g., there *are* overlaps in personnel in the two parts of Goethe's "Faust".
-And the two parts of "Faust" *have been* put on stage together.
+And the two parts of "Faust" *have been* put on stage together (cf. Peter Stein's [Faust-Projekt](https://de.wikipedia.org/wiki/Faust-Projekt)).
 Yet we would still argue that they are two different pieces.
 Others may think otherwise.

 So we have to substract the results of this equation from our 690 found dramas: